MalithaRathnayake/MicroServicesArchitecture.WebAPI/README.md

 3. Microservice Architecture is implemented in this project, There will be two    	separate .Net Core Web Api projects created as , KooBits.MicroServices.UserServices, KooBits.MicroServices.OrderService.
-     Both will be contain separate Entityframework core Inmemory DBs.
+     Both will be contain separate Entityframework core in-memory DBs.

 4.Set  KooBits.MicroServices.UserServices,    		KooBits.MicroServices.OrderService as startup projects and run the solution